JoelShine/Jarvis-v2.0/README.md

 This project is an example of a virtual assistant like **Siri**, **Cortana**, **Google Assistant** etc. A virtual assistant helps us to control the computer more efficiently and faster.
 It will be a great experience using Jarvis-v2.0 as it includes a great deal of modules to control the computer.
 Note that there is both a male voice version and female voice version for jarvis.

-## Bits and Bytes of the project
+## Highlights of the project

 Some of the project details are given below :

-1 ) Demo of Jarvis's very own Multimedia player (works perfectly) - In this [link](https://screenrec.com/share/3BD1q5AT9R).
+1 ) Demo of Jarvis's very own Multimedia player (works perfectly) - In this [link](https://screenrec.com/share/3BD1q5AT9R), you can see the demo.
 Please note that you cannot play **".mp4"** videos in this player if you don't have this application called K-Lite Codec Pack Basic.
 Version is not necessarily be the same, but you have to download it.
 It only works with .avi or .mp4 if you don't download K-Lite Codec Pack Basic.
 This is the link to the download - https://files3.codecguide.com/K-Lite_Codec_Pack_1590_Basic.exe